Inducing Sparsity and Shrinkage in Time-Varying Parameter Models: Forecasting US Macroeconomic Variables

 These patterns are consistent with those found in \cite{giannone2017economic} who conclude \textit{"there seems to be a lot of uncertainty about whether certain predictors should be included in the model, which results into their selection only in a subset of the posterior draws.
 These findings reflect a substantial degree of collinearity among many predictors that carry similar information, hence complicating the task of structure discovery.
 In sum, model uncertainty is pervasive and the best prediction is obtained as a weighted average of several models." }These features seem to be exactly what our algorithm is uncovering in an automatic fashion.

 Finally, it is worth noting that there is evidence of time variation in several of the coefficients and our algorithm is automatically deciding which ones to allow to be time-varying.
 That is most of the PIPs which are appreciably above zero in the top half of the figure are also above zero in the bottom half.
-This pattern indicates a non-zero coefficient zero which is time varying.
+This pattern indicates a non-zero coefficient at time zero which is time varying.
 But our method also allows for a coefficient to be non-zero but constant.
 There are some cases which provide evidence of this.
-For instance, in the GDP growth equation the first lag of SP500 stock returns has a PIP which is appreciably above zero in the top half of the figure, but is much closer to zero in the bottom half of the figure.
+For instance, in the GDP growth equation the first lag of S\&P500 stock returns has a PIP which is appreciably above zero in the top half of the figure, but is much closer to zero in the bottom half of the figure.
 This pattern indicates support for a constant coefficient on this predictor.

 The evidence in Figure \ref{fig: heatmap} suggests that shrinking then sparsifying is working in a sensible fashion.
 But the key test of our methodology is how well it forecasts.
 Table \ref{tab:LPS} presents the results of our forecasting exercise.
 A comparison of each set of sparsified forecasts to its non-sparsified counterpart shows the benefits of our shrink-then-sparsify strategy, particularly in large models.
 For $M=8$ and $M=20$, sparsification leads to substantial improvements in both RMSEs and LPLs in almost every case.
 These improvements are particularly noticeable for GDP forecasting for the one-step-ahead forecasts.
 In general, the benefits of sparsification are largest when using the DL or Lasso priors.
 For $M=3$ the benefits of sparsification are less pronounced.
 In terms of RMSEs, there seems to be no benefits of sparsification, although it does lead to slight improvements in the density forecasts even for this already fairly parsimonious case.
-This smaller accuracy premium from sparsification can be traced back to the fact that, in small models, the increases in the predictive variance that arise from posterior uncertainty surrounding shrunk estimates are small relative to the variance contribution arising from the reduced-form shocks.
-In larger models, parameter uncertainty eventually accumulates and this seems to be detrimental for forecasting accuracy.
+This smaller accuracy premium from sparsification can be traced back to the fact that, in small models, {the detrimental influence of irrelevant but non-zero regression coefficients on predictive accuracy is small.
+In larger models, this effect eventually accumulates, leading to inflated posterior uncertainty and a decreased forecasting accuracy. }